fikretgit/DevOps-Projects/Project_7-Microservices_CI-CD_Pipelines/Hands-on/README.md

 git checkout feature/msp-29
 ```

-* Create an `A` record of `petclinic.clarusway.us` in your hosted zone (in our case `clarusway.us`) using AWS Route 53 domain registrar and bind it to your `petclinic cluster`.
+* Create an `A` record of `petclinic.fikretopaloglu.com` in your hosted zone (in our case `fikretopaloglu.com`) using AWS Route 53 domain registrar and bind it to your `petclinic cluster`.

-* Configure TLS(SSL) certificate for `petclinic.clarusway.us` using `cert-manager` on petclinic K8s cluster with the following steps.
+* Configure TLS(SSL) certificate for `petclinic.fikretopaloglu.com` using `cert-manager` on petclinic K8s cluster with the following steps.

+* !!..
+If you have changed the **config** file under `.kube` folder, the next step below (4366 - 4374)  can be eligible..
+Because we are now able to reach Rancher and use the RKE command by copied config.
 * Log into Jenkins Server and configure the `kubectl` to connect to petclinic cluster by getting the `Kubeconfig` file from Rancher and save it as `$HOME/.kube/config` or set `KUBECONFIG` environment variable.

 ```bash